 Each day brought us closer to St. Patrick's Day, so we made some leprechaun ladders to give those tricky leprechauns something else to do besides get into mischief.
 We strung green beads, straws and shamrock shapes onto some lacing.

 The Night Before St. Patrick’s Day by Natasha Wing, gave us some ideas on how to create a leprechaun trap.

 We didn't get our traps made soon enough, though.
 What havoc was wreaked!
 When we arrived, there were messes everywhere.

 We worked together to clean up the messes.

 When we went to pour our cereal for breakfast, it wasn't Kix like we thought- it was Lucky Charms!
 And our milk...it was green!

 We just HAD to catch a leprechaun.
 We knew they were close.
-Each of us had our own ideas on how to make one, so we made three!
-Three times the chance to catch a tricky leprechaun.
+Each of us had our own ideas on how to make a trap, so we made six!
+Six times the chance to catch a tricky leprechaun.
 We should be in good shape.
+We were ready!
 The gold will be ours before long!

-After an entirely green lunch,we settled in for quiet time...
+After a green lunch with rainbow kabobs,we settled in for quiet time...

 Unfortunately, during quiet time, the leprechauns' shenanigans shined.
 They turned the water and soap green in the bathroom.
+Our shoes were all stuck together.
 The kitchen was an absolute mess.
 Green shamrocks were spread everywhere along with green, muddy footprints.
-The traps were tipped, but no leprechauns were in sight!
+The chairs and traps were tipped, but no leprechauns were in sight!

 We found the pot of gold at the end of the rainbow!